SudoBrendan/lab-helm-101/workshop/content/markdown/exercises/helm-chart-fix.md

 helm lint .
 ```

 You should see something like `0 chart(s) failed`.
-If linting passes, Helm doesn't see any issues with rendering YAML - however, this doesn't mean that the YAML will be acceptable to a Kubernetes cluster (it could still have syntax issues - like not having all the required fields, etc).
+If linting passes, Helm doesn't see any issues with rendering YAML - however, this doesn't mean that the YAML will be acceptable to a Kubernetes cluster (it could still have syntax issues - like not having all the required fields, improper whitespace, etc).
 You can do a manual verification that the YAML looks like you expect with `helm template`:

 ```execute-1
 helm template . --show-only templates/deployment.yaml